Links on Android Authority may earn us a commission. Learn more.

 Rod Serling’s classic sci-fi anthology series has been revived a number of times for both TV and film, but this latest version gets extra points for snapping up Jordan Peele.
 The writer-director of the acclaimed horror movies Get Out and Us serves as both its executive producer its host.
 The 10-episode first season, like the classic series, serves up parables of current events in a sci-fi, fantasy or horror setting.
 There’s even a (kind-of) remake of the acclaimed original episode Nightmare at 20,000 Feet, with the remake’s title, Nightmare at 30,000 Feet, taking us even higher.
 In a nice feature, you can also watch the 10-episode first season in black and white, in a nice tip of the hat to the original series.
 Two seasons of the show are available to stream now.

 1883 is the highly anticipated first spinoff of Yellowstone, the hit cable TV show from Paramount Network.
 This prequel series focuses on the grandmother and grandfather of Yellowstone’s main character, as they and others make the journey from Texas to settle in Montana in the late 19th century.
 Tim McGraw, Faith Hill, and Sam Elliott star in this revisionist Western series, which you can check out now.
-A season season is already in the works.
+A second season is already in the works, although it will focus on new characters.

 Originally shown on the CBS broadcast network, this series is now a Paramount Plus exclusive.
 The show revolves around a team of two skeptics, and a man who is studying to be a priest.
 The trio investigates reports of possible supernatural activity for the Catholic church.
 If it sounds a bit like The X-Files, you are right.
 However, this series gets more into religious themes than that classic show.
-You can catch the first and second season now, and a third season is in the works.
+You can catch the first and second seasons now, and the third season is currently being released with new episodes every Sunday.
+A fourth season is in the works.

 Star Trek: Prodigy

 This Star Trek series is the first made specifically for children, but their parents will be entertained as well.
 This is also the first CGI animated entry in the franchise.
 A group of kids who have been enslaved by an evil despot on an alien planet discover an abandoned Federation starship.
 They manage to steal the ship and escape, but their former evil warlord and his henchman are going after them.
 The animation and art design are excellent for a kid’s show, and it’s great that Star Trek Voyager’s Kate Mulgrew is back to voice a holographic version of Captain Janeway in this series.
-The first 10 episodes are available now, and 10 more episodes are coming this year, with a second season already ordered.
+You can watch the first 20 episodes now, and more episodes are coming later in 2022.

 This docudrama limited series tells the story of how the movie version of The Godfather was made in the early 1970s.
 It shows that while the original novel about an Italian crime family was a major best seller, it was a difficult sell to get a Hollywood film studio to adapt it for the big screen.
 Even after the movie got the green light, there were tons of other problems to overcome, not the least of which was pressure from the real mob, who didn’t like how the book